ml-struct-bio/cryodrgn/README.md

 An example usage of the graph traversal algorithm is here (https://github.com/zhonge/cryodrgn/issues/16#issuecomment-668897007).

-## Fully unsupervised reconstruction
+## CryoDRGN2 -- Coming Soon...

-Please reach out to Ellen Zhong (zhonge[at]mit[dot]edu) if you'd like to collaborate on reconstruction of highly heterogeneous datasets where a consensus reconstruction is unavailable.
+Please reach out to Ellen Zhong (zhonge[at]mit[dot]edu) if you'd like to beta test cryoDRGN2.

 ## Contact

-More documentation and tutorials to come!
-Bugs reports, feature requests, or general usage feedback to zhonge[at]mit[dot]edu.
+Please send any bug reports, feature requests, or general usage feedback to zhonge[at]mit[dot]edu, file a github issue, or start a discussion!